MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING_GIT_LFS.md

 **Follow the [guide]( https://docs.ovh.com/gb/en/public-cloud/getting_started_with_the_swift_S3_API/) whithout forgetting to do the requirements.**
 Be careful, if you use AWS CLI V2, a workaround described [here](https://github.com/wbingli/awscli-plugin-endpoint/issues/15) is needed for the plugin *awscli_plugin_endpoint* to work.
 Be sure that you can use the API for both AWS and OVH using profiles.
-Your .aws files should look like this :
+Your .aws files should look like this:

 *.aws/config*